AgoraIO/Agora-RESTful-Service/cloud-recording/README.md

 You can also call the `query` and the `updateLayout` methods during a recording session.
 The `query` method allows you to know the status of the recording, and the `updateLayout` method allows you to change the layout configuration of the recording in composite recording mode.

+> Note: Files are recorded in 15 second snippets and if you call `stop` within 15 seconds of calling `start`, no files will be written to your storage server.

 ## Play recorded files online